iljakalistratov/Code39Encoder/README.md

 ## Description

 Code39 is a barcode format, in which each char of the alphabet has its own pattern, consisting out of five black lines and four white lines.
-Besides of that, there are two different widths of the lines, 3 fat lines & the rest thin lines.
+Besides of that, there are two different widths of the lines, 3 fat lines & the rest are thin lines.
 Code39 has the "*" as start, as well as, stop sign, to give a barcode scanner the opprotunity to know, where the word starts and where it ends.